 The BLS predicts that the demand for mechanical engineers will increase 7 percent by 2030, which is about as fast as average for all occupations.
 While job prospects are promising, expect some competition.
 If you want to stand out above the crowd, learn as much as you can about 3D printing and virtual simulations.
 Mastering those two aspects will put you in high demand.

 Careers Within the Mechanical Engineering Discipline

 Mechanical engineering offers an incredible list of career options.

 - Drafters: You’ll use special software to transfer the designs of architects and engineers to technical drawings.
-An associate’s degree is the minimal requirement for this position, which pays over $53K annually.
+An associate’s degree is the minimal requirement for this position.

 As a chemical engineer, your knowledge in math, biology, physics, and chemistry are pretty limitless.
 You help to propel the advancements made in the production or use of products such as food, fuel, and medications.
 You’ll also design the layout of many different types of manufacturing equipment.
 Chemical engineering is not only an exceptionally useful career but also highly rewarding and satisfying, because you know you’re doing good for humanity.

 Chemical engineer have a variety of job-related tasks.
 You’ll do research to improve processes, along with conducting tests and monitoring the results of these processes.
 You’ll also have to establish the safety protocol connected with the newly minted procedures.
 Checking equipment to make sure it is up to code and troubleshooting problems are part of your daily routine.
 Managing the funds related to your department may also be something you’ll be in charge of.
 An office or lab will be your work home, and you’ll need to work well with the others there involved with your project.
 You’ll be up to the task, though: Your education prepared you for everything involved with chemical engineering.